Skip to main content

 • owned or governed with verifiable roles and governance actions;

-• operated with standardized treasury and accounting events; and
+• operated with standardized wallet structures and accounting events; and

 • audited over time through deterministic on-chain state and anchored evidence.